isp-snitch/isp-snitch/README.md

 - Web interface and CLI tools
 - Service management and monitoring
 - SQLite database with data retention
-- Comprehensive logging and health checks# Test
+- Comprehensive logging and health checks